Classification: Antithrombin Agent

 - Multivitamins or supplements that contain iron, calcium, aluminum, magnesium, selenium or zinc.

 The recommended starting dose is 50mg a day.
 Patients of East Asian ancestry or those with liver problems will be started at a lower dose due to the risk of liver toxicity.
-Your platelet count will be monitored and the dose of medication changed as needed.
-If you miss a dose, wait and take the next scheduled dose.
-Do not take two doses to make up for a missed dose.
+You will have lab work regularly to monitor your blood counts and liver function.

 Storage and Handling